eclipse-dataspace-dcp/decentralized-claims-protocol/specifications/credential.issuance.protocol.md

 ### Terms

-- **Credential Service** - A network-accessible service that manages identity resources.
+- **Credential Service** - The CS is a network-accessible service that manages Verifiable Credentials [[vc-data-model]].
+This includes read and write endpoints for Verifiable Presentations (VPs) and Verifiable Credentials (VCs).
 - **Resource** - A resource is an entity managed by the Credential Service such as a Verifiable Credential ( VC) or Verifiable Presentation (VP).
 - **Holder** - An entity that possesses a set of identity resources as defined by